cfarkas/SARS-CoV-2-freebayes/README.md

 In each folder, variants_per_protein subfolder contain variants per protein.
 Files ending in ".SnpEff" contains parsed variants per consequence and ".counts" contains associated counts, respectively.
 Also, the script computed aminoacid changes (see SnpEff.AAchanges files).
 We suggest user-provided vcf files should be processed in a likewise manner, placing the vcf file in a specific folder and executing steps 3) and 4).

 ## IV) Nucleotide diversity and Tajima's D test calculation per geographical region
-To estimate nucleotide diversity (π) and Tajima's D test, we will employ vcftools program version from Julien Y. Dutheil (accepting --haploid flag) (https://github.com/jydu/vcftools).
-We will download with wget FASTA genomes from each continent submitted to GISAID until August 03, 2020 and we will execute variant calling and vcftools analysis, using a sliding window of 50 bp (can be changed).
-An excellent explanation of Tajima's D test can be found here: https://www.youtube.com/watch?v=wiyay4YMq2A .
+- To estimate nucleotide diversity (π) and Tajima's D test, we will employ vcftools program version from Julien Y. Dutheil (accepting --haploid flag) (https://github.com/jydu/vcftools).
+- We will download with wget FASTA genomes from each continent submitted to GISAID until August 03, 2020 and we will execute variant calling and vcftools analysis, using a sliding window of 50 bp across SARS-CoV-2 genome (can be changed).
+Then, we will we will use the pi-tajima.sh script to create a plot of pi and Tajima's D values per bin, as depicted here: https://doi.org/10.1016/j.tig.2006.06.005
+- An excellent explanation of Tajima's D test can be found here: https://www.youtube.com/watch?v=wiyay4YMq2A.
+- pi-tajima.sh script requires vcfstats and some R libraries installed, as depicted here: https://github.com/cfarkas/SARS-CoV-2-freebayes#10-install-ggplot2-ggrepel-and-vcfr-r-libraries.

-From scratch, the whole analysis can be done in a folder (i.e. diversity), as presented below.
-If users already executed SARS-CoV-2-GISAID-freebayes.sh, can skip this step and proceed directly to execute the vcftools commands.
+From scratch, the whole analysis can be done in a folder (i.e. diversity), as presented below:

 ```
 mkdir diversity